LegateG/da_portfolio/README.md

 ## Professional Experience
 **Jr. Analyst @ Canada Revenue Agency - Toronto, ON (May 2023 - Present)**
-- Developed and maintained advanced Power BI dashboards, utilizing data visualization, data cleaning, and ETL skills to streamline and optimize HR and IT reporting processes, resulting in a 30% reduction in reporting time and a 25% increase in data accuracy.
+- Built and maintained advanced Power BI dashboards, improving HR and IT reporting efficiency by 30% and enhancing data accuracy by 25%.
-- Conducted comprehensive data analysis, applying predictive analytics and statistical modeling techniques to inform strategic decisions regarding project statuses and resource utilization, which led to a 20% improvement in project delivery times and a 15% reduction in resource costs.
+- Applied predictive analytics and statistical modeling to assess project status and resource allocation, reducing project delivery times by 20% and cutting resource costs by 15%.
-- Facilitated stakeholder engagement sessions, leveraging communication and interpersonal skills to capture and address data reporting needs, improving stakeholder satisfaction by 25%
+- Led stakeholder engagement sessions to refine reporting processes, increasing stakeholder satisfaction by 25%.

 **Jr. Project Officer @ Canada Revenue Agency - Toronto, ON (Sep 2022 - May 2023)**
-- Executed quality assurance for business architecture documentation, ensuring project accuracy and compliance, and utilizing data governance and documentation review skills, which resulted in a 95% compliance rate and a 20% reduction in project risks.
+- Developed Power BI-driven what-if analyses for insurance and reinsurance ratios, improving data-driven decision-making.
-- Managed subject matter expert (SME) efforts in transitioning to GCdocs, enhancing document management efficiency, and applying change management and data migration skills, which led to a 30% reduction in document processing time.
+- Led the rollout of MS Planner for workflow tracking, increasing project visibility and team efficiency by 30%.
-- Successfully delivered 4 projects on time and within budget constraints, showcasing project planning, resource allocation, and project management skills, with a 100% project success rate and a 20% reduction in project costs.
+- Identified process inefficiencies and automated workflows, cutting operational costs by 12%.

 **Sr. Systems Analyst @ Turkish Motor Insurers’ Bureau (TMTB) - Istanbul, Turkiye (Apr 2021 – Dec 2021)**
 - Designed and implemented what-if analysis for insurance/reinsurance ratios using Power BI, enhancing data-driven decision-making capabilities.